 - Repec & Repec v Director of Border Revenue UKFTT 757 (TC) – Acting for the Respondent in an appeal relating to the seizure of almost 60,000 cigarettes and a vehicle containing the same under the Customs and Excise Management Act 1979.

-Matthew is also developing a practice in sports law.
+Matthew is developing a practice in sports law and is particularly keen to expand his practice in to areas of sports regulation/discipline including anti-doping.
 He is an experienced advocate appearing regularly in the High Court, County Court and Tribunals, including the Upper Tribunal.